What would you like to know more about?

 • If you launch it from a selection of at least two records, the selected records display at the top of the list.
 Additional potential duplicates are listed after the selected records.

-• If any unselected Household(s) become empty as a result of the elimination of a Contact record through the merge process, the newly-empty Household(s) is eliminated.
+• If any unselected household become empty as a result of the elimination of a contact record through the merge process, the newly-empty household is eliminated.

-• The Tool combines Contact, Participant, Donor, and User records.
-It does not combine Household records.
-Need to combine Households?
-Check out the Combine Households Tool for more information.
+• The tool combines contact, participant, donor, and user records.
+It does not combine household or sacrament records.
+Need to combine households?
+Check out the Combine Households tool for more information.
+If the contacts have conflicting sacrament records, a warning displays to let you know which sacrament record(s) to clean up later.

 Combine Contacts